 About the client

 A leading American multinational pharmaceutical company needed a solution for their employee parking problems.
-Their Irish Human Health and Animal Health division occupies two separate floors at the Red Oak North facility in Sandyford, Dublin.
+Their Human Health and Animal Health division occupies two separate floors at a facility in Sandyford, Dublin.
 Most of their staff work from the office, except for a few sales representatives who spend a significant amount of time on the field and use cars to commute.
 The company has 159 employees who require car parking space from Monday to Friday, between 9:00 AM to 5:00 PM.

 Despite providing a flexible work environment, the pharmaceutical company still faced serious issues with their employee parking.
 The company noticed that parking was a significant source of frustration for its employees.
 To help solve the issue, the management invested a heavy amount of money to hire an overflow car park which was a 20-minute walk away from the office premises.
 The company also incurred huge costs in providing shuttle services to employees during the day to and from the newly hired parking area.

 They tried introducing a rota system that granted access to the car park on a week on & week off basis.
 For weeks off, the employees had to make their own arrangements for parking.
 Many would have chosen the overflow car park in this case.
 An issue with the rota system was that it had to be managed by a centralized resource facility.
 During weeks on, employees were usually away and as a result, many parking spots were left empty.
 AdhocWhatsApp groups sprung up to help communicate availability more effectively.

 The original idea behind Ronspot came as a result of the parking problems experienced at this site.
 Our experienced development team has been creating powerful software solutions for some of Europe’s largest companies.
 As Ronspot’s first customer, they presented us with the problem as outlined above and suggested producing a mobile App as a solution for corporate parking problems.